WQU-ML-GroupProject/WQU-ML_FIN-Project-Submission3/readme.md

 * Define a target as 1 if price moves up more than periodVol value, and 0 otherwise

 * Feature engineering and Determing input variable
-- Adding technical indicators
+  * Adding technical indicators
-- Standard Scaling the data
+  * Standard Scaling the data

-* Fitting Models
+* ML Models
-- ML Models used to fit
+  * ML Models used to fit
--- Decision Tree
+    * Decision Tree
--- Random Forest
+    * Random Forest
--- Logistic Regression
+    * Logistic Regression
--- Support Vector Machine
+    * Support Vector Machine

 * Accuracy, Precision, Recall, F-Score, ROC curves and Confusion Matrices are calculated